virtee/sev-snp-measure/README.md

 ## Scope

-Command-line tool and Python library to calculate expected measurement of an AMD SEV/SEV-ES/SEV-SNP guest VM for confidential computing.
+Command-line tool and Python library to calculate an expected launch digest for an AMD SEV/SEV-ES guest VM, and for calculating the "MEASUREMENT" field located on an [SNP attestation report](https://www.amd.com/system/files/TechDocs/56860.pdf#page=44) for an AMD SEV-SNP guest VM, for confidential computing.

 ## Installation